 After blogging at Cooking Chat for over 5 years, during the summer of 2014 we decided to kick things up a notch here.
 Given the time and energy I was putting into cooking and writing up great recipes, why not put some effort into helping more people find the blog, and perhaps generate some additional income along the way?
 I thought I’d create this Food Blogger Resources page to share some of the things I’ve found to be helpful along the way.
 The list includes a number of affiliate links, but I only include resources that I’ve used and found to be very helpful.
-You can also check out my post on Moving a Food Blog to WordPress if you happen to be considering such a move.
 Or if you are looking to boost your social media presence, check out my Simple Method to Grow Your Twitter Following.

 Food Blogger Pro Joining the Food Blogger Pro (FBP) community has been a great resource for me.
 Bjork and Lindsay created FBP to share the expertise they have developed in building the Pinch of Yum blog to the point where it has generated over $30,000 in some months.
 In addition to sharing their expertise, FBP is a great way to connect with a network of over 700 food bloggers sharing their questions and insights through a number of well organized forums.
 There are also great instructional videos on topics like Building Traffic, Food Photography, Generating Income, and much more.
 I definitely would say Food Blogger Pro membership is worth the investment of about $35/month for anyone serious about starting a food blog or taking their current blog to another level of success.